Welcome to my travel diary for Vietnam, which Carol and I visited in November 2018.

 But after our trip to Japan, we became more interested in this part of the globe, and we remembered how many people had recommended Vietnam to us.
 And the more I found out about the country, the more interesting it became.
 Which is always the way; everything is more interesting when you drop the uninformed clichés and start researching the truth.

-Some clichés have a basis in fact however, and our greatest delight of this trip were the warm, friendly people we met.
-I’ve never had a tear in my eye when saying goodbye to a hotel before, and probably never will again.
+Some clichés have a basis in fact however, and our greatest discovery of this trip were the warm, friendly people we met.
+I’ve never had a tear in my eye when saying goodbye to hotel staff before, and probably never will again.
 We had a wonderful, unforgettable trip.

 How to navigate this diary